 When Matt Cain took the mound on the night of June 13, it was my first chance to watch him pitch in 2012.
 Cain has been known to have "no-hit" stuff.
 On any given day he could fire off a gem and it wouldn't surprise Giants fans in the least.
 I should let you know that I live in Tampa, Florida.
 I am a long way away from San Francisco, but my heart beams with pride when I watch a Giants game.
 I watch on my computer, so on that night I settled in and watched history unfold.

-My roommate Karen and I have lived together for many years in many places.
+My best friend Karen and I have lived together for many years in many places.
 She has watched a lot of baseball with me.
 Some games just feel different, this was one of them.
 After the 3rd inning I drifted back to her room where she was working to let her know that it might be the night Cain does it.
 It was clear from the beginning of the game that he was hitting all of his spots.
 The first real test came in the 4th when Jordan Schafer battled through a 10 pitch at bat before striking out swinging.

 By the start of the 7th I had Karen in the living room and the game on the big screen.
 I have watched the Giants do many great things with Karen, and this was the top of the list.
 I was so glad she was there to share the joy of that moment.
 It made it that much sweeter.
 The timing of her joining me to watch was perfect.
 In what may go down as the greatest catch in San Francisco Giants history, Gregor Blanco brought us to our feet.
 Blanco was leading off and playing RF that night.
 I had no idea who he was.
 Then on a 3-2 pitch to Jordan Schafer he flashed into all of our lives forever.
 It was a well struck deep fly ball to right center field.
 The sound was solid and the ball carried to the deepest part of the yard.
 Then, just as it was crashing down to give the Astros their first hit, Blanco's full extended body caught it while diving towards the warning track.
 He had the most amazing jump on the ball and tracked it down.
 Cain's arms went in the air, and the rest seemed inevitable.